OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

   .. literalinclude:: ../../../../tests/doc/doc29.liq

 * ``Bytes.unpack: bytes -> 'a option``.
 Deserialize a sequence of bytes to a value from which it was serialized.
-The expression must be annotated with the (option) type that it should return.
+The expression should be annotated with the (option) type that it should return.
 It is translated to ``UNPACK`` in Michelson.